web-push-libs/vapid/python/README.rst

+`PyPI version py_vapid <https://pypi.org/project/py-vapid/>`__

 Easy VAPID generation
 =====================

-This minimal library contains the minimal set of functions you need to generate a VAPID key set and get the headers you'll need to sign a WebPush subscription update.
+This minimal library contains the minimal set of functions you need to generate a VAPID key set and get the headers you’ll need to sign a WebPush subscription update.

 VAPID is a voluntary standard for WebPush subscription providers (sites that send WebPush updates to remote customers) to self-identify to Push Servers (the servers that convey the push notifications).

-The VAPID "claims" are a set of JSON keys and values.
+The VAPID “claims” are a set of JSON keys and values.
 There are two required fields, one semi-optional and several optional additional fields.